avcreation/FlaskEasyStarter/README.md

     flask_starter.py install_requirements -R=<your_file>

-This will install all the required package, starting with Flask and Flask-SQLAlchemy.
+This will install all the required packages, starting with Flask and Flask-SQLAlchemy.